mattdesl/gifenc/README.md

 For each frame in your animation (or, just a single frame for still images):

 1. You'll first need to convert RGB(A) pixels from your source graphic/photograph into a reduced color table (palette) of 256 or less RGB colors.
-The act of reducing thousands of colors into 256 unique colors that still produce good quality results is known as *quantization*.
+The act of reducing thousands of colors into 256 unique colors that still produce good quality results is known as _quantization_.
-2. Then, you'll need to turn your RGB(A) pixels into an *indexed bitmap*, basically going through each pixel and finding the nearest *index* into the color table for that pixel, based on our reduced palette.
-In `gifenc`, we call this *applying a palette*.
+2. Then, you'll need to turn your RGB(A) pixels into an _indexed bitmap_, basically going through each pixel and finding the nearest _index_ into the color table for that pixel, based on our reduced palette.
+In `gifenc`, we call this _applying a palette_ (or _dithering_).
 The result of this is a bitmap image where each pixel is an index integer in the range 0..255 that points to a color in your palette.
-3. Now, we can *encode* this single frame by writing the indexed bitmap and local palette.
+3. Now, we can _encode_ this single frame by writing the indexed bitmap and local palette.
 This will compress the pixel data with GIF/LZW encoding, and add it to the GIF stream.

 There's some situations where you might need to change the way you approach these steps.
-For example, if you decide to use a single global 256-color palette for a whole animation, you might only need to *quantize* once, and then *applyPalette* to each frame by reducing to the same global palette.
-In some other cases, you might choose to add *prequantization* or *postquantization* to speed up and improve the quantization results, or perhaps skip steps #2 and #3 if you already have indexed images.
-Or, you might choose to use dithering, or perhaps another quantizer entirely.
+For example, if you decide to use a single global 256-color palette for a whole animation, you might only need to _quantize_ once, and then _applyPalette_ (or _dither_) to each frame by reducing to the same global palette.
+In some other cases, you might choose to add _prequantization_ or _postquantization_ to speed up and improve the quantization results, or perhaps skip steps #2 and #3 if you already have indexed images.
+Or, you might choose to use a different dithering algorithm, or perhaps another quantizer entirely.

 ## Running from Source